 In addition to common fields, these logs include fields present on the job model.

-In addition to the common fields, this contains a msg field with the log message.
-Errors contain a separate traceback field.
-These logs can be enabled or disabled with the ENABLE EXTERNAL LOGGING option from the Logging settings page.
+field.
+These logs can be enabled or disabled with the ENABLE EXTERNAL LOGGING

 The logging aggregator service works with the following monitoring and data analysis systems: